tkurtbond/tkurtbond.github.io/pages/roleplaying-games/index.rst

 Tunnels & Trolls
 ................

-`Tunnels & Trolls`, also know as `T&T` is another early RPG that is a lot of fun.
+`Tunnels & Trolls`, also known as `T&T`, is another early RPG that is a lot of fun.
+I think it is best described as “Ken St. Andre took a look at D&D and decided to write a game that made more sense to him”, and ended up with a game that shares the same themes but uses considerably simpler mechanics.

 Hero
 ....